Riverview Farm Park: Trails

 Over 3 miles of paved, multi-use trails surround the playground and soccer field area.
-The Fax Mill Creek Trail runs down to Warwick River.
-Connecting to the Fax Mill Creek Trail is the James River trail continuing towards the Marina Trail, the two trails meet at the mouth of the Deep Creek Harbour.
-The James River Trail has a overlook out on the James River.
+The Flax Mill Creek Trail runs down to Warwick River.
+Connecting to the Flax Mill Creek Trail is the James River Trail continuing towards the Marina Trail.
+The two trails meet at the mouth of the Deep Creek Harbor.
+The James River Trail has an overlook out on the James River.
 The Marina trail ends at Menchville Marina.